RobDWaller/code101/README.md

 ## Getting Started

+Download the latest version of the training files from the releases tab on GitHub.
+UnZip the file and open the outputted folders in Atom or another text editor.

 To complete this training course you need to edit the files in the `training-files/` directory and follow the tasks below.

+To begin open the `training-files/index.html` file in a browser.
+You just need to click on the file and it will open automatically.

 Each training task requires you to make minor edits to the code and will require you to uncomment existing code.

-The completed files for comparison can be found in the `complete-files` directory.
-These files are for reference, do not touch them.
+The complete files for comparison can be found in the `complete-files` directory.
+These files are for reference, do not edit them.

 A woking version of this code can be found on [JSFiddle](https://jsfiddle.net/dg30snnq/)

-## What is HTML
+## What is HTML?

 Hyper Text Markup Language is a way of marking up text so it can be shared over the web.
 It gives text structure and allows you to add additional content such as imagery and video.